 The boats you have shared with other Users appear in the "My Shares" list at the bottom of the page.
 You can edit text comments and the time window limits in the same manner as for "My Boats" window.
 When you click the "Save Changes" button, changes are applied to the boat data for all users you share your boat with.

 The boats you share with non-users appear on a guest user page with limited functionality.
 No further sharing is possible via the Cloud.
 Please note that non-users may share your link with anyone.

 If you delete a share, your boat will disappear from the “My Boats” list of the corresponding user.
 If you shared your boat via URL, the dedicated web page will be immediately expired.
 Any existing re-shares will expire as well.

 Other Yacht Devices Cloud users are offered to share their boats, too.
 When they share their vessels with you, their boat's names appear in your "My Boats" list, all marked as "Shared".
 If a sharer allows re-sharing their boat, you can apply the sharing procedure to it.
 You may narrow the initial time window, or give your own comments when re-sharing.

 You can download your tracks from the Yacht Devices Cloud by clicking the "Export" button.

 GPX format is commonly used in cartographic applications, such as Google Earth or Garmin MapSource.
-Please note that GPX does not support environmental data, but they may appear (or not) as text comments to track/waypoints, depending on the particular application.
-If you want your GPX file to be displayed on an MFD or a chartplotter, we recommend that you select the “Garmin XML Schema” option.
+Please note that GPX does not support environmental data, but such data may appear (or not) as text comments on track/waypoints, depending on the particular application (see how it looks in the Google Earth).
+If you want your GPX file to be uploaded and displayed on an MFD or a chart plotter, we recommend that you select the “Garmin XML Schema”.